-One of the main barriers savers encounter when looking for interest-bearing accounts is the requirement to have their salary paid directly into the account.
-However, in 2026 there are several competitive alternatives that do not impose this condition.
-We analyze them for you with real, up-to-date data.
+One of the main obstacles savers face when looking for interest-bearing accounts is the requirement to have their paycheck deposited directly.
+However, in 2026, there are several competitive alternatives that do not impose this condition.
+We’ll break them down for you using real, up-to-date data.

-Why look for an account without a payroll?
+Why look for an account without a direct deposit?

-Many self-employed workers, freelancers, retirees, or simply people who do not want to change their main bank are excluded from the best banking offers.
-Accounts without a direct deposit requirement eliminate this barrier: anyone can open them and start generating returns from day one.
+Many self-employed individuals, freelancers, retirees, or simply people who don’t want to switch their primary bank find themselves excluded from the best banking offers.
+Accounts without a direct deposit requirement eliminate that barrier: anyone can open one and start earning interest from day one.

-The best interest-bearing accounts without a payroll in 2026
+The best interest-bearing accounts without a direct deposit in 2026

 1. Trade Republic — 2.02% APR

-The German platform (with a banking license) offers 2.02% APR on the available balance with no conditions, no fees, and no payroll requirements.
-The money is available instantly.
+The German platform (with a banking license) offers 2.02% APR on the available balance with no conditions, no fees, and no pay stub required.
+Funds are available instantly.
 Guaranteed by the German Deposit Guarantee Fund up to €100,000.

-Point to note: the interface is investment-oriented; the interest-bearing account is a secondary product.
-Recommended if you already use or are interested in investing in stocks/ETFs.
+Point to note: the interface is geared toward investing; the interest-bearing account is a secondary product.
+Recommended if you already invest in or are interested in investing in stocks/ETFs.

 2. MyInvestor — 2.10% APR (12 months)

-2.10% APR for the first 12 months for new customers, no paycheck required.
-After that, it drops significantly.
-Spanish FGD guarantee up to €100,000.
-Full account with card, Bizum, and access to investment funds.
+2.10% APR for the first 12 months for new customers, no pay stub required.
+Rate drops significantly afterward.
+Guaranteed by the Spanish Deposit Guarantee Fund (FGD) up to €100,000.
+Full-featured account with a debit card, Bizum, and access to mutual funds.

 Ideal for: switching during the first year and then evaluating alternatives.